-Most online storage services work by synchronising (syncing) your data to their servers and across online devices (tablets, laptops, smartphones etc).
+Most popular cloud storage services work by synchronising (syncing) your data to their servers and across online devices (tablets and laptops, smartphones etc).
 Generally you can create or nominate one or more hot folders on your computer, and everything in those folders will automatically sync when new content is added.
 You can also access the files in your hot folder via a web portal.

-Just how secure online storage is depends on the service provider and what they offer.
-Our test of 12 popular data storage and synchronisation services found there was a range of security measures available, including various levels of encryption, protection from hackers during file transfer, and two-step verification – but not all services offered all measures.
+Whether you go with OneDrive, Dropbox or one of the many other cloud storage services, security depends on the service provider and what they offer.
+Our test of cloud storage services found a range of security measures available, including various levels of encryption, protection from hackers during file transfer, and two-step verification – but not all services offered all measures.
 If you're concerned about storing sensitive information, make sure you understand the security features and limitations of your preferred cloud storage provider.

 Free or paid?

 Most cloud storage services provide an amount of space for free, and if you need more you start to pay.
-Most services we tested start you off with 5–10GB for free which is often enough for storing your most important documents, but a couple offered up to 15GB.
+Most services start you off with free storage of between 5–15GB – which is often enough for storing your most important documents.
 If you're thinking of syncing high quality photos, audio and video files you'll want to consider a service with more space.
-You can often earn more free storage space by referring friends to the service or you can buy more space with a monthly/annual subscription.
+You can often earn more free storage space by referring friends to the service, or you can buy more space with a monthly/annual subscription.

 But before you open up your wallet it's important to consider the practicalities of buying more storage.
-Every time your hot folder syncs you're adding to your monthly upload/download limit which can quickly cap out if you don't stay vigilant.
+Every time your hot folder syncs you're adding to your monthly upload/download limit.
+If you're not on an unlimited plan with your ISP you'll need to keep an eye on how much data you're using with the service.
 Although 50GB of cloud storage may sound great, if your ISP limits you to 25GB per month then you're unlikely to completely use the space.

 What else you need to know about cloud storage